yuanqidu/yuanqidu.github.io/_pages/talk.md

 Recent Talks and Lectures:
 ======
+* (Incoming) Accelerating Molecular Discovery with Machine Learning: A Geometric, Sampling and Optimization Perspective, @Microsoft Research, virtual, June 2024.
+* (Incoming) Accelerating Molecular Discovery with Machine Learning: A Geometric, Sampling and Optimization Perspective, @Stanford Theoretical Chemistry Group, in person, May 2024.
 * [Accelerating Molecular Discovery with Machine Learning: A Geometric, Sampling and Optimization Perspective](https://math.gatech.edu/seminars-colloquia/series/applied-and-computational-mathematics-seminar/yuanqi-du-20240401), @Georgia Tech Applied and Computational Mathematics Seminar, in person, April 2024.
 * [Recent Advances of Machine Learning in Molecular Discovery: From Representation, Simulation to Inverse Design](https://classes.cornell.edu/browse/roster/FA23/class/SYSEN/6888), @Cornell Deep Learning (SYSEN 6888), in person/online, Nov 2023.
 * Scientific Discovery in the era of Artificial Intelligence, @Department of Computer Science, Grad Seminar, Cornell, in person, Oct 2022; @School of Integrative Plant Science, Cornell, in person, Sep 2023.